 Family game night was in full effect.
 D-Nice was hosting virtual house parties on Instagram Lives.

-I started designing my One Room Challenge work from home office space, doubled down on bloggery land, and made the decision to closed the shop.
+I started designing my One Room Challenge work from home office space, doubled down on bloggery land, and made the decision to close the shop.
 As a family, we figured out how to have fun together.
 Life slowed down…way down.
 No more weekends full of birthday parties, playdates, gymnastics, and soccer games.
 The quarantine way of life became a new normal.
 I, unlike many, embraced the quiet.
 Even with the murder hornets.

 If you’ve read this far, I have a few questions for you.
 What are the activities or places you learned you no longer need in your life?
 Have you gone back to the gym, or do you have a new routine at home?
 Will family dinners stay in this new lifestyle, or will you go back to dining out multiple times a week?
 We’ve been making everything from tacos to chicken pot pie…which reminds me, I really need to share that recipe here.
 Being in the kitchen, and making food that doesn’t originate from a box…I love it.